kevinhuang1208/Clone-Crunchyroll/documentation/user-stories/user_stories.md

 ## Anime (CRUD)

 ### Viewing all Anime
-* I should be able to visit the home page of the website which displays all the available anime on the website.
+* I should be able to visit the home page `/` of the website which displays all the available anime on the website.
   * I should be able to continue to the home page as a guest user if I do not wish to log in
     * I should be able to view all the anime available
   * On hover over the anime tile, I should see the anime's title, description, avg rating, number of episodes, and number of seasons.
 I should also see a favorite button and a play button.

 ### Viewing a Specific Anime Page
-* As a guest or logged in user, I should be able to click on an anime "tile" which takes me to a page which displays the anime's information including description, rating, display image, the ability to favorite the anime, reviews, and episodes
+* As a guest or logged in user, I should be able to click on an anime "tile" which takes me to a page which displays the anime's information `/anime/:animeId` including description, rating, display image, the ability to favorite the anime, reviews, and episodes
 * I should see a episodes section with tiles for the episodes and below that, I should see a review section.
-  * I should have the ability to click on an episode tile from the anime's page which will redirect me to another page to view the episode
+  * I should have the ability to click on an episode tile from the anime's page which will redirect me to another page to view the episode `/:animeId/:episodeId`
     * The ability to click on an anime's episodes should be disabled if I am viewing as a guest (not logged in)

 ### Creating an Anime Page

 * As a logged in user with studio permission, an option to create an anime should be displayed
-  * When clicking on the create anime option, I should be redirected to another page/modal with a form to enter the anime details including the name, description, and picture
+  * When clicking on the create anime option, I should be redirected to another page/modal `/anime/new` with a form to enter the anime details including the name, description, and picture
 * When logged into a user without studio permission, the button to create an anime should not be displayed and I should not have access to the create an anime page/modal
 * If I am the creator of the anime page, I should have the ability to edit the information for that anime along with having the option to delete it.

 ### Posting Episode to the Anime Page

-* Only when logged in as a user with producer permissions, I should have the ability to add episodes to my anime's page.
+* Only when logged in as a user with producer permissions, I should have the ability to add episodes to my anime's page `/anime/:animeId/new`.
   * I should also have the ability to edit and delete the episodes only if I am the producer that posted the anime.

 ## Reviews (CRUD)

-* I should have the ability to post a review for a certain anime only if I am not the poster of that anime.
+* I should have the ability to post a review for a certain anime only if I am not the poster of that anime `/anime/:animeId/review/new`.
   * When I visit an anime where I have a posted review, buttons displaying options to delete and edit the review should be available for my review only.
 * I should be able to visit an anime and view all reviews for that pertaining anime.
+This should be displayed at the anime's page `/anime/:animeId`.
   * If I have a review for the anime, my review should be displayed at the top of the review list.

 ## Favorites Section (CRD)
-* I should be able to click on another user's name (from the reviews section or anywhere else).
+* I should be able to click on another user's name (from the reviews section or anywhere else) `/user/:userId`.
   * If clicking on another user's name, I should be redirected to their user profile anime favorites section which will display all the anime the user has favorited as tiles (similar to the home page)
 * When navigating to my own profile I should be shown my profile page which also includes my favorites list.
   * In the favorites list, I should be able to delete an item from my favorites list